 Rural Obesity and Weight Control

-Obesity and overweight are an ongoing health concern nationwide.
+Obesity and overweight are ongoing health concern nationwide.
 They are risk factors for a range of chronic diseases, including heart disease and type 2 diabetes.
 Rural areas experience higher rates of obesity and overweight than the nation as a whole, yet many rural communities do not have the resources to address this critical health concern.
 Rural healthcare facilities are less likely to have nutritionists, dietitians, or weight management experts available.
 Rural areas may lack exercise facilities and infrastructure to encourage physical activity.
 Access to healthy and affordable food is also limited in many rural communities.
 To address these challenges, rural communities can develop programs and services that help rural residents learn about and adopt healthy habits to control their weight.
 Communities may also choose to invest in facilities and infrastructure that support fitness and health.

 - The Rural Obesity Prevention Toolkit provides resources to help rural communities develop an obesity prevention program, building on best practices of successful obesity prevention programs.